manrajgrover/trailerify/README.md

-# imdb-chrome-extension
+# trailerify
-IMDB Chrome extension
+Chrome extension to know IMDB ratings of a particular movie on Trailers Addict